Using IRAC to Answer Problem Solving Questions

 Your legal assessment may involve advising said litigious neighbour on her rights and possible courses of action.
 Of course, as a broad-minded ethical lawyer, you will also advise of less costly alternatives to legal action, such as mediation.

-This is a 1 – 3 line overview of the problem, legal issues raised and potential conclusions.
+Introduction This is a 1 – 3 line overview of the problem, legal issues raised and potential conclusions.
 This comes right at the beginning of the response.

 "Disgruntled Neighbour may have several courses of action available in trespass, negligence or nuisance.
 These will be considered in turn below and a conclusion reached as to the likelihood of success for each action.
 Additionally, alternative dispute resolution processes may also be an option, such as mediation and negotiation."